 In him, readers have an outlet, as he often connects past to present, or makes observations and interjections on our behalf.
 Oddly though, Allegro doesn’t play as big a part in the second half of the book.
 Perhaps it was the increased number of characters that made it difficult to focus on Allegro as much, perhaps it was simply the direction the author intended to go all along.
 Either way, the absence of Allegro’s witty banter and sage advice takes away a big chunk of the charm of this story.

-The Drunk Bird Chronicles is a light-hearted story that has the potential to be thoroughly enjoyable, but suffers from a classic case of “I have to mention everything and everyone in great detail” syndrome that many first time authors fall prey to.
+The Drunk Bird Chronicles is a light-hearted story that has the potential to be thoroughly enjoyable but suffers from a classic case of the “I have to mention everything and everyone in great detail” syndrome that many first-time authors fall prey to.
 The characters are quirky and fun, if sometimes one-dimensional, but the complicated family interactions and history sprinkled throughout will nevertheless win the reader over.

 Allegro was quite irritated by her visits.
 Fed up, he told her off one day: ‘Enough of your ranting and raving.
 Can’t you see how happy the child is now?
 What more could we want?
 Now buzz off.
 It’s my nap time.’